Soumya murder case: Trial and verdict

-Govindaswamy alias Govindachamy(aged 30, from Virudhachalam, Cuddalore district, Tamil Nadu) has been found guilty in the rape and murder case of Soumya by the Thrissur fast track court judge, KN Raveendra Babu, on 31 October 2011.
-Pronouncement of judgment has been delayed for 4 November since the Public Prosecutor submitted before the court the documents to prove previous convictions of the accused which showed that he had undergone imprisonment in eight cases in Tamil Nadu and Andhra Pradesh and trial of another robbery case was in progress.
+Govindaswamy alias Govindachamy (known as Charley in TN police records as per Janam TV news). (aged 30, from Virudhachalam, Cuddalore district, Tamil Nadu) was found guilty in the rape and murder case of Soumya by the Thrissur fast track court judge, KN Raveendra Babu, on 31 October 2011.
+Govindachamy can be identified by the loss his palm on his left hand.
+Announcement of judgment had been delayed for 4 November since the Public Prosecutor submitted before the court the documents to prove previous convictions of the accused which showed that he had undergone imprisonment in eight cases in Tamil Nadu and Andhra Pradesh and trial of another robbery case was in progress.
 He was later given death sentence by the court.
 High court of Kerala upheld the trial court verdict in a 359-page judgement by the judges, T.R.
 Ramachandran Nair and B. Kemal Pasha.

 Supreme Court (bench composed of Mr. Ranjan Gogoi, Prafulla C. Pant and Uday Umesh Lalit) set aside murder charges and altered to rigorous imprisonment for seven years under Section 325 IPC, stating that: "The death of the deceased was occasioned by a combination of injury no.1 and 2, and complications arising therefrom including aspiration of blood into the air passages, resulting in anoxic brain damage.
 The same, in the opinion of the doctor, had occurred due to the fact that the deceased was kept in a supine position for the purpose of sexual assault.
 We are of the opinion that the liability of the accused for Injury No.1 would not require a re-determination in view of the evidence.
 However, so far as Injury No.2 is concerned, unless the fall from the train can be ascribed to the accused on the basis of the cogent and reliable evidence, meaning thereby, that the accused had pushed the deceased out of the train and the possibility of the deceased herself jumping out of train is ruled out, the liability of the accused for the said injury may not necessary follow."

-It upheld life imprisonment for rape, stating "Having regard to the fact that the said offence was committed on the deceased who had already suffered extreme injuries on her body, we are of the view that not only the offence under Section 376 IPC was committed by the accused, the same was so committed in a most brutal and grotesque manner which would justify the imposition of life sentence as awarded by the learned Trial Court and confirmed by the High Court".
+It upheld life imprisonment for the rape, stating "Having regard to the fact that the said offence was committed on the deceased who had already suffered extreme injuries on her body, we are of the view that not only the offence under Section 376 IPC was committed by the accused, the same was so committed in a most brutal and grotesque manner which would justify the imposition of life sentence as awarded by the learned Trial Court and confirmed by the High Court".
 All the sentences imposed shall run concurrently.
 The judges were Ranjan Gogoi, Prafulla Chandra Pant and Uday U. Lalit.

 A. Suresan appeared for prosecution in the fast track court and High Court, and K. T. S. Tulsi in Supreme Court.
 B. A. Aloor appeared for the accused in all courts.